-My Bundle of Joy was really good with his Dental work today, the dentist did allot of work, she had to numb his mouth with a needle and drill and Wow, he let her do it.
-Unfortunately, he has 8 fillings in his mouth at the moment, not because I don’t care about brushing.
+My Bundle of Joy was really good with his Dental work today, the dentist did allot of work.
+She had to numb his mouth with a needle and drill.
+Wow, he let her do it.
+Unfortunately, he has 8 fillings in his mouth at the moment.
+This isvnot because I don’t care about insisting on brushing.
 He has visited the dentist three times.
 At the end of his appointment the dentist told me she had to do four fillings which is two more than we thought.
-He handled it really well, my brave boy.
+He handled it really well.
+My brave boy.

-The dentist has told us to stop with the fizzy drinks as carbonated water and sugar effect the teeth, if he has a soft drink, then we have to wash his mouth out with water.
+The dentist has told us to stop with the fizzy drinks as carbonated water and sugar effect the soft gums and teeth.
+If he has a soft drink, then we have to wash his mouth out with water.
 We are to limit sweets.
 Well, he loves the donuts!
 If he eats a sweet with sugar he has to brush and floss because he has soft teeth.
 His teeth are first teeth.
-Baby teeth, and you would think this does not matter if he loses a tooth or two because he will get new ones.
+Baby teeth.
+You would think this does not matter if he loses a tooth or two because he will get new ones.
 But having the teeth there shape his mouth for the next teeth apparently.

 And now we must floss as well because it’s not enough.
 I insist that he must brush, he gets all stroppy not letting me, “Ok, no more iPads!”.
 Which is the mantra used in my house to get malleable children.
 “Oh noooo!”.
 The kids protest and reluctantly do as they do not want.
 Everything takes one million years.

 Trying to educate the young Oscar about the importance of looking after his teeth is hard.
 He says he does not care.
 I tell him that he will care once his tooth has rotted so much his nerve is exposed.
 That is a great pain indeed.